pbersiczuehlke/azure-petstore/workshop/01_run_locally/README.md

-# Running the Pet store locally
+# Running the Petstore locally (Optional)

 ## Prerequisites
+The application is packaged as a set of Docker containers.
-To be able to run the Pet store locally, we need to have some tools installed.
+To build and run the application we need to have `docker` installed on the workstation.
-The following have to be installed: `docker`.
+There is no Docker on the provided VMs.
+Therefore, to follow this guide you need to have `docker` installed on your machine.
+If Docker is not already installed, you may skip this task.

 ## Building the images
-The Pet store runs in a microservices architecture with 4 microservices: 3 are background services, and 1 is the frontend.
+The Petstore runs in a microservices architecture with 4 microservices: 1 frontend, and 3 background services.

 Building the container images is done with:
 ```bash